RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 For re-key of subscriber certificates issued under id-fpki-common-High, identity may be established through use of current signature key, except that identity shall be established through an in-person registration process at least once every three years from the time of initial registration.

-For policies other than id-fpki-common-High, a subscriber's identity may be established through use of current signature key, except that identity shall be re-established through an in-person registration process at least once every nine years from the time of initial registration.
+For policies other than id-fpki-common-High, a subscriber’s identity may be established through use of current signature key, except that identity shall be re-established through an in-person registration process at least once every nine years from the time of initial registration.

 In addition, for re-key of subscriber certificates issued under id-fpki-common-derived-pivAuth-hardware, identity shall be established via mutual authentication between the issuer and the cryptographic module containing the current key, if the new key will be stored in the same cryptographic module as the current key.
 Identity shall be established through the initial registration process if the new key will be stored in a different cryptographic module than the current key.

-For device certificates, identity may be established through the use of the device's current signature key or the signature key of the device's human sponsor, except that identity shall be established through the initial registration process at least once every nine years from the time of initial registration.
+For device certificates, identity may be established through the use of the device’s current signature key or the signature key of the device’s human sponsor, except that identity shall be established through the initial registration process at least once every nine years from the time of initial registration.

 ### Identification and Authentication for Re-key after Revocation